apecloud/kubeblocks/docs/user_docs/kubeblocks-for-redis/configuration/configuration.md

    :::

-3. View the status of the parameter reconfiguration.
+3. View the status of the parameter configuration.

-   `Status.Progress` and `Status.Status` shows the overall status of the parameter reconfiguration and `Conditions` show the details.
+   `Status.Progress` and `Status.Status` shows the overall status of the parameter configuration and `Conditions` show the details.

-   When the `Status.Status` shows `Succeed`, the reconfiguration is completed.
+   When the `Status.Status` shows `Succeed`, the configuration is completed.

    ```bash
    kbcli cluster describe-ops redis-cluster-reconfiguring-zjztm -n default